 Source: Centers for Disease Control and Prevention

-If the injury occurred due to the careless or reckless acts of another, there may be grounds to pursue a claim for compensation.
+In New Jersey, if the injury occurred due to the careless or reckless acts of another, there may be grounds to pursue a claim for compensation.
 Examples are:

 Sources / More Information